ScAAN/waterfrontmap/README.md

 # EJA Waterfront Justice Project Map
-A collaboration between [NYC-EJA](http://www.nyc-eja.org/) and [ScAAN](http://scaan.net/).
+A collaboration between [NYC-EJA](http://www.nyc-eja.org/) and [ScAAN](http://scaan.net/) which maps weather, human industry, and social demographics of Significant Maritime and Industrial Areas (SMIAs).

-Mapping weather, human industry, and social demographics of SMIAs.
+> As the threats of climate change increase, destructive storms like Superstorm Sandy, Hurricane Katrina, and Hurricane Harvey will expose the vulnerabilities of costal communities overburdened by industrial and chemical facilities.
+Of interest are NYC’s Significant Maritime and Industrial Areas (SMIAs), clusters of industry and polluting infrastructure along the waterfront.
+SMIAs are located in classic environmental justice communities- predominantly low-income communities of color - in the south Bronx, Brooklyn, Queens and Staten Island, which are also hurricane storm surge zones.
+The WJP is a research and advocacy campaign focusing on community resiliency that seeks to reduce potential toxic exposures and public health risks associated with climate change and storm surge in the City’s industrial waterfront.

 [**CURRENT MAP**](http://scaan.net/waterfrontmap/) //
 [**FEEDBACK**](https://docs.google.com/forms/d/e/1FAIpQLSdLk8yvCCXT2nSOYlmBfkYXnPkRCpsYjNQWkWgdCgHwmcBTrQ/viewform) //